zspitz/ts-activex-gen/README.md

 //Also add a type library from a file generator.AddFromFile(@"c:\path\to\file.dll");

-//multiple files / registry entries can be added
+//multiple files / registered libraries can be added

 //TSNamespaceSet describes a set of Typescript namespaces TSNamespaceSet namespaceSet = generator.NSSet;